 Once a proposal is received by the Senate Office, it is reviewed by staff to ensure that all the information is complete and includes the revision, contact information, appropriate signatures and rationale.
-The Senate Office will also check to ensure that the proposal has not previously been considered and rejected by the delegates at a plenary session or, if it has, it is supported by a new rationale.
-The proposal is then sent to the S&P Chair to review the Senate Office information and to ensure that the proposal meets the initial requirements of the Disciplines List review process as well as to verify that the proposal is not being submitted to deal with a district-specific problem that does not apply broadly.
+The Senate Office will also check to ensure that the proposal has not previously been considered and rejected by the delegates at a plenary session or, if it has, that it is supported by a new rationale.
+The proposal is then sent to the S&P Chair to review the Senate Office information and to ensure that the proposal meets the initial requirements of the Disciplines List review process.
+The S&P Chair will also verify that the proposal is not being submitted to deal with a district-specific problem that does not apply broadly.
 If there are any concerns with the proposal, the S&P Chair, working with the S&P Committee, will immediately follow up with the initiator.

-The contact person (or a designee) will be required to attend hearings where the proposal is presented.
+The contact person (the initiator or a designee) will be required to attend hearings when and where the proposal is presented.
 These hearings are typically held at the ASCCC plenary sessions.
-It should be noted that the contact person is responsible for investigating and documenting the need for changes to the Discipline List.
+Please note that the contact person is responsible for investigating and documenting the need for changes to the Discipline List.